 The handlebars sit underneath the tablet mount, providing easy access to your tablet if you choose to use one.
 If you’ve got a tablet AND a phone to store, you can store your phone in one of the two water bottle holders directly beneath the handlebars.
 The padded, comfortable saddle on the Echelon EX-3 indoor spin bike provides comfort and flexibility for all riders.

 Featuring nine levels of height and aft adjustments that adjust via a convenient lever as opposed to a bolt and tightening mechanism, this bike can fit a variety of different rider heights.
 There’s also a rear-mounted dumbbell rack for additional workout variety, a nice touch present on all the Echelon bikes.
-All spin riders will feel comfortable on this bike with this comfortable saddle that shifts up, down, back, and forth as needed.back to menu ↑
+All spin riders will feel comfortable on this bike with this comfortable saddle that shifts up, down, back, and forth as needed.

 EX3 Transmission and Gear Ratio:

-- This exercise bike is equipped with Poly-V belt transmission (better than chain but not as good as Timing/Toothed belts).
+- This exercise bike is equipped with a Poly-V belt transmission (better than a chain but not as good as Timing/Toothed belts).

-- Gear ratio is not specified but considering the lightweight flywheel it should be around 1:5.
+- The gear ratio is not specified but considering the lightweight flywheel, it should be around 1:5.